muhammadfardaa/Traffic_Flow_Model_Multiclass_FIFO_CTM/README.md

-# Title: Multiclass Cell Transmission Model Code - A Tool to Model Traffic Flow Propagation Consisting of Connected Autonomous Vehicles (CAV) and Normal Vehicles (NV)
+# Title: Multiclass Cell Transmission Model Code - A Tool to Model Traffic Flow Propagation On the Road, Consisting of Connected Autonomous Vehicles (CAV) and Normal Vehicles (NV)

 ## Programming Language Used: Python and R